 1940s: Aviation and More

 The sporty aesthetic merged with their fashion trends at that time, letting people have both style and function.
-Ray-Ban launches Vagabond and Stateside, both with plastic frames and two types of lenses as well as a line of frames.
+Ray-Ban launches Vagabond and Stateside, which had plastic frames and customizable lenses.
 Actor Robert de Niro wears Caravans in Taxi Driver and Clint Eastwood wears Baloramas in Dirty Harry in 1971.

-More than ever, the noughties showcase Ray-Ban® appearances in cinema.
-Denzel Washington wears Clubmasters in Malcolm X as does Tim Roth in Reservoir Dogs.
+It continued its reign over cinema through special appearances, Denzel Washington wears Clubmasters in Malcolm X as does Tim Roth in Reservoir Dogs.
 Will Smith and Tommy Lee Jones wear Ray-Ban Predators in Men in Black and Johnny Depp wears a pair of Ray-Ban Shooters in Fear and Loathing in Las Vegas (1998).
-In 1999 Bausch & Lomb sold its frames business to the Luxottica Group.
+But in 1999, Bausch & Lomb sold its business to the Luxottica Group.
 An Italian optical company that owns 80% of the eyewear market in today’s 21st century.

-Ray-Ban® received the attention it deserved under the wings of the Luxotica Group, who brought innovation the brand with new materials such as lightweight carbon fiber and more sophisticated lens technology.
-A line of eyeglasses is introduced and in 2013, customers were able to customize their own pair of Ray-Ban® sunglasses online.
-The brand currently uses new materials such as metal, leather, denim and wood to update its originals.
-Today Ray-Ban® remains a global leader by staying true to its DNA while applying technological innovation.
+Ray-Ban received the attention it deserved under the wings of the Luxottica Group, who brought innovation to the brand with modern materials such as lightweight carbon fiber and state of the art lens technology.
+A new line of eyeglasses were introduced and in 2013, customers were able to customize their own pair of Ray-Ban sunglasses online.
+The brand currently uses materials such as metal, leather, denim and wood to modernize its originals.
+Today, Ray-Ban remains as a global leader by staying true to its identity while applying technological innovation to their products.

-Vision Express Philippines is a proud retailer of Ray-Ban® in the Philippines.
-Find more styles from Ray-Ban® at Vision Express Philippines outlets as well as www.visionexpress.ph.
+Vision Express Philippines is the home of Ray-Ban in the country.
+Find more styles from Ray-Ban at Vision Express Philippines stores.